Other Frequently Asked Questions:

 Are you a registered charity?

 Yes.
-Irish Heart has:
+The Irish Heart Foundation is:

-Does Irish Heart receive government funding?
+Does the Irish Heart Foundation receive government funding?

 How much does Irish Heart pay on administration costs?